vmarci21/simple-secret-server/README.md

 Manage (create and read) secrets.
 ### App\Utils
 Utility functions.
 Currently it provides functions to:
-- Connect to the database
+- dbConnect: Connect to the database
-- Set the type of the response based of the Accept header.
+- setResponse: Format the type of the response based of the Accept header (JSON or XML).